chainstacklabs/developer-hub-content/coding-articles/tobetek-article-game-of-battleship/Article.md

 We need to a create a unique identifier for each players ship's coordinate that would be impossible to guess/reverse by anybody else, but which can be verified in the future, to reveal the initial data (ship's coordinate).
 We need a [one-way function]()!
 Public-private signatures are a perfect match for this use case.

+Public-private signatures, are also known as digital or cryptographic signatures.
+It is the same technology behind authorizing transactions on the blockchain.
+We sign an arbitary byte of data (a ship coordinate in this case) with our private key, and this generates a signature.
+We can then retrieve the corresponding public key/address of a signature and confirm if it matches the expected value.Signing a message with a private key is deterministic, meaning signing the same data with the same private key will always produce the same signature.

+Here's a brief overview of how it all fits together:
 - _Player1_ signs their ship coordinates and we store those signatures in our smart contract.
 - _Player2_ declares which coordinates they've shot at.
 - _Player1_ signs all the "shot" coordinates, and we check if such a signature exists in our smart contract.
 No?
 That was a miss.
 Yes?
 A ship has been hit!